Patrick Mahomes II Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Matchup vs. Las Vegas

-- In three matchups against the Raiders, Mahomes averaged 364.7 passing yards per game, 79.2 yards above his over/under in Sunday's game.
+- In three matchups against the Raiders, Mahomes averaged 364.7 passing yards per game, 79.2 yards more than his over/under for Sunday.

-- Mahomes threw multiple TD passes in all of those matchups against the Raiders.
+- Mahomes had multiple TD passes in each of those matchups against the Raiders.

-- The Raiders have the NFL's 12th-ranked pass defense this season, allowing 242.3 yards per game through the air.
+- The 242.3 yards per game the Raiders are giving up through the air makes them the NFL's 12th-ranked pass defense.

-- With 22 passing TDs allowed this season, the Raiders defense is ranked 26th in the league.
+- With 22 passing TDs conceded this season, the Raiders defense is ranked 26th in the NFL.

 Recent Performances

+- In last week's outing against the Broncos, Mahomes had 184 yards while completing 51.7% of his passes with one interception.

-- He also carried the ball four times for 12 yards while scoring one touchdown on the ground.
+- Mahomes added 12 yards on four carries while rushing for one touchdown.

-- Over his last three games, Mahomes has recorded 850 passing yards (283.3 yards per game) while going 73-for-116 (62.9% completion percentage) and throwing five touchdowns and two interceptions.
+- Mahomes has racked up 850 passing yards (283.3 per game) and has a 62.9% completion percentage (73-for-116) over his last three appearances, tossing five touchdowns and two interceptions.

-- He's also carried the ball 11 times for 23 yards and one touchdown, averaging 7.7 yards per game.
+- He's also rushed 11 times for 23 yards and one touchdown, averaging 7.7 yards per game.

 Mahomes' Kansas City Teammates